FREQUENTLY ASKED QUESTIONS

 What is the camper-counselor ratio?

+In the Pioneers, each group is headed by a licensed teacher, with Assistant Counselors, and Junior Counselors.
 Pioneers have the most staff than any other group, as this age group requires the most individualized attention.

-In the Explorers Camp grades 5 & 6, each group is limited to a 1 to 9, with a Head Counselor and Assistant Counselors and Junior Counselor.
+In the Explorers Camp grades 5 & 6, each group is limited to 1 to 9, with a Head Counselor and Assistant Counselors and Junior Counselor.

 Teen Quest Camp grades 7, 8 & 9, each group has 2 – 3 Head Counselors that are specially chosen to work with the Teens based on prior experience.

-It should be noted that many of our campers do not attend camp 5 days a week or for a full 8 week summer.
+It should be noted that many of our campers do not attend camp 5 days a week or for a full 8-week summer.
 Therefore, there are days when the groups have smaller numbers of campers.
 Also, most of our Head Counselors if they are not returning from the previous summer have worked at Mill Basin Day Camp for years.

 Who are the counselors?
 How are they chosen?
 How are they trained?

 All Head Counselors are mandated to be certified in CPR and First Aid from the American Red Cross.
-All staff at Mill Basin Day Camp are interviewed by directors and anyone being offered a position that is over 18 years of age have their references and backgrounds checked.
+All staff at Mill Basin Day Camp are interviewed by directors and anyone being offered a position that is over 18 years of age has their references and backgrounds checked.
 All staff must attend mandatory staff training sessions prior to beginning work.
 Experience working with children is mandatory in most cases.

 How many counselors and campers returned from the previous year?